 Whipped cream is arguably the world’s best dessert topper.
 It makes rich desserts feel light, fruit desserts feel rich, and hot cocoa feel extra special.

-I have a soft spot in my heart for whipped cream.
-When my kids were toddlers, I told them I had magical powers.
+I have a soft spot in my heart for whipped cream because I used it to convince my very young children that I had magical powers.

-I would pour liquid heavy cream into a cold bowl and whisk vigorously by hand until suddenly their mother’s secret power was revealed—I can transform “milk” into sweetened whipped cream perfect for topping strawberries.
+I’d pour liquid heavy cream into a cold bowl then using just a whisk and a little effort my secret power was revealed—I could transform “milk” into sweetened whipped cream perfect for topping strawberries.
+They.
+Were.
+AMAZED!
 It’s one of my many superpowers as mom.

 HOW TO MAKE HOMEMADE WHIPPED CREAM

 You don’t have to be mom, however, to make lovely creamy whipped topping at home.
-Just follow a few simple steps and you too can wow the masses (or all the 2-year-olds) with your skills.
+Just follow a few simple steps and you too can wow the masses (or all the 2-year-olds) with your mad whipped cream making skills.

 Step 1: Use the proper bowl

 Heavy whipping cream will double in volume and it splatters a bit while you whisk it.
 The bowl needs to be large enough to accommodate the increase in size.

 When cream is too warm, the fat loses its ability to stabilize the air you’re whipping into it.
 It will still whip up, but not to the volume and texture you want it to, and it will likely deflate more quickly.